-The lining of the esophagus is known as the mucosa.
+The inner lining of the esophagus is known as the mucosa.
 It is called squamous mucosa when the top layer is made up of squamous cells.
 Squamous cells are flat cells that look similar to fish scales when viewed under the microscope.
-They are also found on the surface of the skin.
 Most of the esophagus is lined by squamous mucosa.

 Goblet cells normally line the intestines, not the esophagus.
-When goblet cells develop in a place where they are not supposed to be, like the lining of the esophagus, it is called intestinal metaplasia.
+When goblet cells are found in a place where they are not supposed to be, like the lining of the esophagus, it is called intestinal metaplasia.
 Intestinal metaplasia can develop any place where squamous mucosa is normally found.
-When intestinal metaplasia occurs in the squamous mucosa of the esophagus it is called Barrett's esophagus.
+When intestinal metaplasia replaces the squamous mucosa of the esophagus, it is called Barrett's esophagus.

-Barrett’s esophagus occurs when chronic reflux (regurgitation) of the stomach contents up into the esophagus damages the normal lining of the esophagus.
-This is a process that usually takes many years to happen.
+Barrett’s esophagus occurs when chronic or long-term reflux (regurgitation) of the stomach contents up into the esophagus damages the normal inner lining of the esophagus.
+This process usually takes many years to happen.
 (Reflux of the stomach contents into the esophagus is sometimes called gastro-esophageal reflux disease or GERD.
-It can cause problems with heartburn.)
+It can cause heartburn.)

 Yes.
 Patients who have Barrett’s esophagus have a higher risk of cancer of the esophagus.
 However, most people with Barrett’s esophagus do not get cancer.

 Sometimes the cells of Barrett’s esophagus become more abnormal.
 This is called dysplasia.
-Dysplasia is like an early pre-cancer.
-Although the cells are abnormal, they have not yet acquired the ability to spread to other sites.
+Dysplasia is a pre-cancer.
+Although the cells are abnormal, they do not have the ability to spread to other sites.
 This condition can be treated.
-Dysplasia is often divided into 2 grades based on how abnormal the cells appear under the microscope: low-grade and high grade (this is discussed in more detail later on).
+Dysplasia is often divided into 2 grades based on how abnormal the cells appear under the microscope: low-grade and high-grade.
+(This is discussed in more detail later on.)